 The Hybrid Systems Laboratory (HSL) focuses on the analysis of hybrid dynamical systems and the design of hybrid feedback control algorithms.
 The research approach is mainly theoretical with numerical validation via simulations (though experimental validations of findings at an on-site testbed are performed at times).
 Particular emphasis is given to dynamical systems with nonlinear hybrid dynamics, cyber-physical systems, and feedback systems with decision-making strategies emerging in the areas of robotics, aerospace, power systems, and biology.

 The IRKM Lab is dedicated to basic and applied research in information retrieval and data mining.
 Current research projects include developing a proactive information retrieval, adaptive information filtering, and collaborative personalized search, recommendation and advertising.

 The Internetwork Research Group ( i-NRG ) at UC Santa Cruz conducts research in the design, experimental evaluation, and implementation of network protocols for internetworks consisting of wired as well as wireless networks.
 Our research activities, span a number of areas in computer networks and distributed systems.

-The Systems Research Lab (SRL) is part of the Jack Baskin School of Engineering at the University of California, Santa Cruz.
-The SRL is interested in a broad range of topics including real-time systems, performance management, and large-scale storage systems.
+The Systems Research Lab (SRL) is part of the Baskin School of Engineering at UCSC.
+The SRL is interested in a broad range of topics including programmable storage systems, big data storage and processing, scalable data management, distributed system performance management, and practical reproducible evaluation of computer systems.
 We are particularly interested in the intersection of these topics, and in their application to problems requiring inter-disciplinary collaboration.
 The SRL is composed of a broad range of students and collaborators from industry, government research labs, and other universities.